Mobile Broadband Services

 3G Modems: USB E169 (Obsolete) | USB E367 (Obsolete) | Mini Wi-Fi E586 (Obsolete)

-The best measure of Broadband usage can be obtained from the Optus website at the start of each session.
-Either use the Usage link in the modem software, or create a new login from the mobile modem at www.optuszoo.com.au (above) using your Service Number.
-To get the Service Number, ring Optus Customer Care quoting the SIM Number and the MelbPC Optus Account # at Warrigal Rd (above).
-The modem can then also be used to receive SMS messages, but not to send them.
-Optus offer to send an email when a predetermined data limit is reached.
+The best measure of Broadband usage can be obtained from the providers website at the start of each session.
+Either use the Usage link in the modem software, or create a new login from the mobile modem at the providers website using your Service Number.
+Every modem has a Service number associated with the SIM, this can be used by the modem to receive SMS messages, but not to send them.
+Some providers offer to send an email when a predetermined data limit is reached.

 Profiles & Settings